Articles contain affiliate links. For more information on affiliate links, click here

 The NCLEX is a big deal and creates anxiety in even the calmest of individuals.
 Spoiler alert: we’re all nervous about the NCLEX, some are just better at pretending than others.
 Even if you don’t struggle with anxiety, this test will make you worry and cause some anxiety.
 The last 2-4 years culminating into one big scary exam is no fun.
 However, there are some active steps you can take to get control of it.

-Know what to expect on NCLEX exam day
+What should I expect on NCLEX exam day?

 The more unknowns you can remove from the day, the better.
 Check out this great resource from the NCSBN (again, the people who wrote the NCLEX!) about what to expect when you go to take your exam.
 They go over things like what to bring, what not to bring, acceptable forms of ID, breaks, and more.
 Click here to check it out.

 Naturally, security and identification are a big deal at NCLEX testing sites.
 Therefore, they have very strict rules that you must follow.
 You don’t want to get there unprepared and unable to test.